|

 - RADM Teo Chee Hean, Cabinet Minister

-- Mah Bow Tan, Cabinet Minister
+- Mah Bow Tan, former Cabinet Minister

 - Philip Yeo, Chairman of SPRING Singapore

-- Leo Yip, Permanent Secretary
+- Leo Yip, former Chairman of EDB

-- Tan Tee How, Permanent Secretary
+- Tan Tee How, former Permanent Secretary

 - Christopher de Souza, Member of Parliament

-- Chay Wai Yuen, Member of Parliament
+- Chay Wai Yuen, former Member of Parliament

 - Charles Chong, Member of Parliament

-- Davinder Singh, Member of Parliament
+- Davinder Singh,former Member of Parliament

 - Matthias Yao, former Minister of State